zegetech/zegetech.github.io/_posts/2019-03-07-testing-rails-app.md

 {{page.intro}}

+This, in essence, goes to show that testing is a crucial part of any software development process.
+While there is a lot of dogmatism around the recommended testing methodologies(TDD, BDD), I believe tests are all about confidence and as a rule of thumb, the test methodology of choice should give you the most amount of confidence with the least effort.
+Confidence in your software's ability to deliver as per expectation.

 It is okay to fire up your application to test a new feature once you are done writing code for it.
-It, however, gets cumbersome and undependable when dealing with bigger applications.
+It, however,gets cumbersome and undependable when dealing with bigger applications.
 The main reason being a regression.
 A return to a less developed state when new feature breaks old functionality.
 A common and highly recommended solution is **Automated tests**.
 Writing programs to test programs.
-This might sound incredulous but here's a list of reasons why it's done;
+This might sound redundant at first but here's a list of reasons why it's important;

 1. It saves on time.
-2. Confidence.
+2. Builds confidence.
 3. Documentation for the code.

 ## RAILS